 7. Business Goals

-Growing and keeping your business on the right track requires setting the right set of business goals.
+Growing and keeping your business on the right track requires setting the right types of goals.
 To achieve this, you have to determine your long term vision and mission for your business and also create measurable short term objectives.

 Below are some examples of business goals: